How to Paint Your Countertops

 You will want to cover the countertop with a primer using a paint roller.
+The choice of primer will be critical at this point, as some different types are now available that will bond any specific finish to practically any type of surface or surface finishes.
 The paint roller is the go-to tool for this project.
 Unlike walls which have surfaces that are subtly different in places and capable of absorbing brushed on paint to make it appear natural, a countertop will likely show individual brushstrokes in its finished product.
 The same goes for applying the actual paint.
 Rollers should be favored over brushes for counter work.

 Apply at least two coats of primer and allow it to dry completely.
 For counters especially this is an important step.
 For some paint projects like walls, you can get away without a coat of primer.

 You can use flat latex paint or even stone-textured paint--there are a number of color options available.
 You can also choose to purchase a kit specialized for work on countertops such as Rust-Oleum Countertop Transformations or Giani granite countertop paint.

 These four options are your best options.
 Even if you have another variety of paint laying around as leftovers from another paint project, it’s worth it to spend on the more appropriate paints than to save by using one that is not good for the job.

 Coating Twice—Apply two coats of the paint for best results and allow the surface to dry completely between coats--overnight is recommended.
 You can speed up the process by turning on your ceiling fan and keeping the room well-ventilated.

 Applying a Topcoat—Once the paint is dry, apply two coats of polyurethane.
 If you opted for a countertop painting kit, the polyurethane equivalent will be called the topcoat.